Investment Theory and Practice in Global Currency Markets

 - Technical Support.
 If you have questions or problems with any of the online tools and resources, please contact:

 Withdraw Date.
 Students who choose to withdraw from the course may do so under the following withdrawal/refund conditions.
-Keep in mind all students who withdrawal must pay a $100.00 USD processing fee for withdrawing from the course.
+Keep in mind all students who withdrawal must pay a $100.00 USD registration fee for withdrawing from the course.
 The refund schedule is:

 - Week 1: 100% Refund